 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Simple and refreshing, the sparkling peach sunrise is a fabulous nonalcoholic drink.
 The recipe is easy, the taste showcases the sweet taste of peaches, and it has a lively sparkle that everyone is sure to enjoy.
-It's a great drink for summer afternoons, barbecues, or brunch on the patio.
+It's a great drink for summer afternoons, barbecues, or brunches on the patio.
 With a neat visual effect, it's also a fun drink that's so simple even kids can make it.

 A twist on the virgin sunrise, this mocktail switches from orange juice to peach juice.
 Adding a little lemon-lime soda lightens up the drink and gives it a fruity Shirley Temple-like feel.
 Just like all "sunrise" drinks, you'll pour grenadine for a sweet pomegranate flavor that's delicious in this peachy drink.
 The grenadine will naturally sink to the bottom of the glass and slowly integrate into the rest of the drink.
 If you prefer, give the drink a good stir to mix in that sweet syrup right away.

 Peach juice is not the most common type of fruit juice, though it is becoming more popular.
 You may be able to find it with the specialty juices in a grocery store's natural food section.
 When peaches are in their prime, this drink is a perfect excuse to make fresh peach juice.
-Peach nectar is a great alternative, and you can use peach juice blends that include other fruits.
+Peach nectar is a great alternative, and you can use peach juice blends that include other fruits too.

 Gather the ingredients.